ReitenSchnell/url-shortener/README.md

 ## Design assumptions
 While designing the service, I assumed following:
-1. Our service should generate a shorter and unique alias of an original URL
+1. Our service should generate a shorter and unique alias of an original URL.
-2. The alias should have a constant length of 8 characters
+2. The alias should have a constant length of 8 characters.
 3. Every time an URL is shortened, the result should be different even for the same URL.
 In production-ready systems this constraint might be relaxed within a user scope.
 4. It is very likely that our service will be read-heavy.
-We assume 10:1 ratio for reads and writes
+We assume 10:1 ratio for reads and writes.

 #### What could be improved
 1. It might be good to have a mechanism for links expiration.
 Otherwise we will face unnecessary scaling issues on data storage layer (not to mention storage/backups costs).